ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 	1. In the Search Bar type and run: privacy settings

-	2. Go through each section in the meny and Disable (turn off) what you don't want running automatically
+	2. Go through each section in the menu and Disable (turn off) what you don't want running automatically

 	3. Reboot for changes to take effect